Jesse Armstrong: 2000–2015: Peep Show and The Thick of It

 Armstrong wrote one episode of Charlie Brooker's anthology series Black Mirror, entitled "The Entire History of You".
 Robert Downey Jr. has since bought the rights to adapt the script for a forthcoming film.
 Armstrong's first novel, Love, Sex and Other Foreign Policy Goals, was released in April 2015.

 2017–present: Succession and acclaim

 In 2017, Armstrong's American drama series Succession, executive produced by Adam McKay and Will Ferrell, was picked up to series by HBO.
 The series starred Jeremy Strong, Sarah Snook, Kieran Culkin, Matthew Macfadyen and Brian Cox.
 The series ran from 2018 to 2023 and received numerous accolades including three Primetime Emmy Awards for Outstanding Drama Series.
 During this time he co-wrote the screenplay for the 2020 comedy-drama film Downhill with Jim Rash and Nat Faxon.
 The film was based on the 2014 Ruben Östlund film Force Majeure and starred Will Ferrell and Julia Louis-Dreyfus.
+In 2025, Armstrong worked with HBO again to make his directorial debut, a television film called Mountainhead which he also wrote.